-Eating: For British cuisine with some surprising twists, try Hereford Road.
-Head for Moroccan Sahara for a North African platter (bring your own bottle), or for a taste of Persia pop into Hafez.
+Eating: For British cuisine with some surprising twists, try Hereford Road, or for a taste of Persia pop into Hafez.
 Locals return again and again to the traditional Cypriot Aphrodite Taverna.
 Local Greek restaurant, Halepi is also particularly popular and Richard Branson has been known to make a regular appearance.

-Drinking: The Leinster Arms is a classic British pub with a traditional menu, as is the King’s Head.
+Drinking: The Leinster Arms is a classic British pub with a traditional menu.
 Further away from the park lies the Porchester, a recently refurbished bar with ‘posh pub grub’.
 The Swan prides itself on being family friendly, or if cocktails are your preferred tipple, pop into the underground Old Mary’s in the old servants’ quarters of what is now The Mitre Townhouse.